 2.1.
 Participants

-The current study reviewed medical records from outpatient who had visited the Department of Psychiatry at Samsung Medical Center in Seoul, South Korea, between 2021 and 2024.
-Among those whose medical records clearly showed lifetime traumatic experiences, 127 outpatients were enrolled since their medical records included clinical rating scales regarding depression, PTSD symptoms, and suicidality.
-Among 127 participants, 38 were males (29.9%) and 89 were females (70.1%).
-The mean age of participants was 40.51 ± 13.93 years (range = 21-84).
-Regarding marital status, 71 patients (55.9%) were single, 49 (38.6%) were married, and 7 (5.5%) were divorced or bereaved.
-In terms of employment status, 14 patients (11.0%) were students, 13 (10.2%) were homemakers, 61 (48.0%) were employed, and 37 (29.1%) were unemployed.
-Characteristics of the participants are reported in Table 1.
-This study was approved by the Institutional Review Board of Samsung Medical Center (No. 2020–11-107).
+This study reviewed medical records of outpatients who visited the Department of Psychiatry at Samsung Medical Center in Seoul, South Korea, between 2021 and 2024.
+Among these individuals, 127 patients were included whose records documented lifetime traumatic experiences and contained clinical rating scales assessing depression, PTSD symptoms, and suicidality.
+Of the 127 participants, 38 were male (29.9%) and 89 were female (70.1%).
+The mean age was 40.51 ± 13.93 years (range: 21–84 years).
+Marital status was distributed as follows: 71 participants (55.9%) were single, 49 (38.6%) were married, and 7 (5.5%) were divorced or bereaved.
+Regarding employment status, 14 participants (11.0%) were students, 13 (10.2%) were homemakers, 61 (48.0%) were employed, and 37 (29.1%) were unemployed.
+Detailed demographic and clinical characteristics of the participants are presented in Table 1.
+This study was approved by the Institutional Review Board of Samsung Medical Center (IRB No. 2020–11-107).

 2.2.
 Trauma type

-Traumatic events were determined to be present when outpatients reported one or more traumatic experiences listed on a self-reported checklist (ref).
-Participants were asked whether they had experienced the following events during their lifetime: participation in a war or living in a war zone; life-threatening natural disaster; serious accident: life-threatening illness; physical assault; serious crime; sexual assault; neglect or abuse by a parent or spouse; witnessing severe fights within the family; bullying by peers; and other traumatic experiences.
-After reviewing their traumatic experiences, only life-threatening, violent or seriously abusive events were included for the current study.
+Traumatic experiences were identified based on responses to a self-reported trauma checklist.
+Participants were asked whether they had experienced any of the following events over their lifetime: participation in a war or residency in a war zone; life-threatening natural disaster; serious accident; life-threatening illness; physical assault; serious crime; sexual assault; neglect or abuse by a parent or spouse; witnessing severe domestic conflict; peer bullying; or other traumatic experiences.
+Only traumatic events that were life-threatening, violent, or seriously abusive in nature were considered for inclusion in this study.

-Specific trauma types were classified based on following three criteria: 1) when they were exposed to the traumatic events, 2) whether their traumatic experiences were repeated or multiple, 3) whether the traumatic events were inflicted by people.
-Trauma was categorized as early trauma if it occurred before the age of 18, and as late trauma if it occurred after the age of 18.
-Trauma was classified as single trauma if it occurred only once, and as multiple trauma if the similar event were repeated or if different traumatic events had occurred.
-Based on the source of trauma, it was determined as interpersonal trauma if inflicted by others who had malevolent intention (i.e. physical/sexual abuse or a physical attack involving weapons).
-Non-interpersonal trauma included events such as accidents, natural disasters, or the unexpected accidental death of a family member or close friend.
+Trauma types were classified according to three criteria: (1) age at the time of trauma exposure, (2) whether the trauma was singular or recurrent/multiple, and (3) whether the trauma was inflicted by another person.
+Trauma was categorized as early trauma if it occurred before the age of 18 and as late trauma if it occurred thereafter.
+Events were designated as single trauma when they occurred only once, and as multiple trauma when similar events recurred or different traumatic events were experienced.
+Regarding the source of trauma, events were classified as interpersonal if they were intentionally inflicted by others (e.g., physical or sexual abuse, or physical assault involving weapons), and as non-interpersonal if they involved impersonal circumstances (e.g., accidents, natural disasters, or the unexpected accidental death of a family member or close friend).

-When patients reported mixed trauma types, we prioritized early, multiple, and interpersonal trauma, as these are commonly regarded as more severe [21,24,25].
-For example, a patient reporting both physical abuse and a car accident was classified as having interpersonal trauma.
-In this study, 45 patients (35.4%) were in the early trauma group, while 82 (64.6%) were in the late trauma group.
-Additionally, 69 patients (54.3%) experienced a single trauma, whereas 58 (45.7%) experienced multiple traumas.
-In addition, 78 patients (61.4%) experienced interpersonal trauma, and 49 (38.6%) had non-interpersonal trauma (Table 1).
+In cases where patients reported multiple trauma types, classification was prioritized based on the presumed severity of the trauma, giving precedence to early, multiple, and interpersonal trauma, as these are commonly considered more severe [21,24,25].
+For instance, a patient who experienced both physical abuse and a motor vehicle accident was categorized under interpersonal trauma.
+Of the participants, 45 (35.4%) were classified as having experienced early trauma, and 82 (64.6%) as having experienced late trauma.
+A total of 69 participants (54.3%) reported a single traumatic event, while 58 (45.7%) reported multiple traumas.
+Additionally, 78 participants (61.4%) experienced interpersonal trauma, and 49 (38.6%) experienced non-interpersonal trauma (Table 1).

 2.3.
 Clinical measurements